You can teach phonics faster

-The teacher who voices the same trigger word and isolated sound over and over again while the child traces huge letter symbols, gets the job done.
-This method builds confidence, as the teacher is basically showing the child that “this letter does not say several things, it says the same thing every time I see it.”
-The successful teacher is not drawing the child’s attention to multiple examples of the sound in different settings (mother, munchies, Monday, moon, etc.)—which the child already knows in spades.
+The parent who voices the same trigger word and isolated sound over and over again while the child traces huge letter symbols, gets the job done.
+This method builds confidence, as the parent is basically showing the child that “this letter does not say several things, it says the same thing every time I see it.”
+The successful parent/teacher is not drawing the child’s attention to multiple examples of the sound in different settings (mother, munchies, Monday, moon, etc.)—which the child already knows in spades.

 The child who is just learning to read needs the visual keys, not more hearing.
 This shift in emphasis builds confidence, because the child learns that this letter does not say several things, it says the same thing every time.
 This approach allows the vast auditory part to then assist the newly acquired tactile part, steadied by only one auditory example, far more subtly—something that happens even subconsciously.

-Therefore, perhaps we as teachers of beginning readers need to switch gears and think that we are teaching drawing classes instead of reading classes!
+Therefore, perhaps we as instructors of beginning readers need to switch gears and think that we are teaching drawing classes instead of reading classes!

 This deliberate shift in our thinking could make a huge difference in our outcomes.
 It seems we might need to park here for a while, at the outset.
 The objective? to get the child to know those symbols in his or her hand, via copious tracing of very large letters, calling them only by their phonetic sound, not by the alphabet letter’s name, before ever embarking upon the second step of putting letters together to make words.